GoogleCloudPlatform/community/tutorials/migrate-oracle-postgres-using-ora2pg/index.md

 ## Perform data migration

 After the schema is imported into the target Cloud SQL for PostgreSQL database, you can start the actual data migration.
-Ora2pg supports exporting data from an Oracle database and importing them into Cloud SQL for PostgreSQL.
+Ora2pg supports exporting data from an Oracle database and importing it into Cloud SQL for PostgreSQL.

 To export data from source the Oracle database and import the data directly into the target PostgreSQL database, use the following command: